agilealgos/mf/wp-content/plugins/product-sales-report-for-woocommerce/readme.txt

 == Frequently Asked Questions ==

-= Why I see additional decimal places in some fields?

-In some cases output may be affected by the limited precision of PHP's floating point numbers (see the warning in the PHP manual: https://www.php.net/manual/en/language.types.float.php).
-This may occur retrieving values from the database, when the plugin does calculations after retrieving values from the database, such as when a report field consists of two database fields added together, or when calculating the totals row.
-When this occurs, a tiny fractional error may be introduced each time a calculation is performed, typically less than 0.000000000000001 per calculation or retrieval.
-This is not likely to affect the accuracy of the output in normal usage where only a few decimal places are used, even if a value has been derived from many calculations such as the totals row in a very long report.
-However, if output rounding is not in effect, you may see unexpected additional decimal places in some fields in your output.
-In this case we recommend rounding the output values as needed.

 = What’s the difference between Product Sales Report and Export Order Items? =

 Product Sales Report is for creating a report about all your products or a group of products for comparison and sales performance.
 [Export Order Items](https://wordpress.org/plugins/export-order-items-for-woocommerce/) generates a report with the items from an individual order, specific purchase, or specific customer for order fulfillment or accounting.